parthkrana/Accounts-Receivables-Analysis-Tableau/README.md

-# Account Receivables Project on Tableau for IS344
+# Account Receivables Project on Tableau -

 The purpose of this project was to extract data from an Excel file to create visuals such as work sheets, dashboards, and a story sequence of customers invoices.